-- Review the programs they listed as their top preferences ONE MORE TIME to make sure they match academic goals, provides the level of support desired or needed, and still works for them overall.
+- Review the programs ONE MORE TIME to make sure the program(s) match academic goals, provides the level of support desired or needed, and still works for them overall.

 - Make sure they have a passport that is valid for 6 months beyond their end of their target program.
 DO NOT WAIT.
 It will be needed for identification purposes many months before travel.